YunxinLi/LingCloud/README.md

 The LingCloud 1.0 project seeks to enhance the large language model's capabilities by incorporating human-like eyes.

-I would like to express my sincere gratitude to Xinyu Chen, a valuable member of my team, and my advisor, Prof. [Baotian Hu](http://faculty.hitsz.edu.cn/hubaotian), for their tremendous support.
+I would like to express my sincere gratitude to Xinyu Chen, team member, and my advisor, Prof. [Baotian Hu](http://faculty.hitsz.edu.cn/hubaotian), for their tremendous support.

 Currently, GPT-4 has achieved unparalleled proficiency in image comprehension.
 However, given our limited computational resources and financial constraints, we must develop a model that can perform tasks akin to GPT-4.
 The aim is to connect visual information to the large language model (brain), thus increasing its ability to comprehend the external world's infinite-granularity visual content.
 This have been explored in previous works such as BLIP-2 and others.
 As a result, we present the first version of LingCloud, LingCloud 1.0, which will be continuously improved to achieve the robust and efficient interaction between LLMs and external world.